Last Updated on June 13, 2022

 Simply put, emulsification is a process which allows liquids (water) and oils to “mix,” and turn into a “cream” in the presence of an emulsifier or emulsifying agent, and with the help of an external mechanical force such as grinding, shaking, stirring, spinning, or even using ultrasonic waves.
 The sequence in which oils and water are added, and the ratios also matter a lot and an imbalance can easily break the emulsification process and turn the ingredients back into a liquid state.
 That is exactly what happens when our garlic paste breaks in frustration as it gets overwhelmed with oil.

-The process of emulsification is used in the beauty and medical industry to make creams and beauty products, and it’s the same process used in making Mayonnaise and vinaigrette, and of course, this garlic paste.
+The process of emulsification is used in the beauty and medical industry to make creams and beauty products, and it’s the same process used in making Mayonnaise and vinaigrette, and of course, this Lebanese Garlic Paste.

 Lecithin is a common emulsifier that is used in the food industry in making creamy food products.
 It is found naturally in eggs and in soy beans.
 That is why some folks use an egg white in making this garlic dip in order to help speeding the process of emulsification and to increase the chances of success.
 However we personally don’t like using raw eggs in our garlic dip mainly because we feel that it leaves an undesirable subtle aftertaste, even though many folks don’t even notice it due to the potent flavor of garlic.
 Instead, we depend purely on the emulsifiers that naturally occur in the garlic.
 This along with some patience, and a careful following of the procedure, should yield an egg-free successful fluffy garlic paste.
 If one wants to go the extra step, Soy Lecithin which can be found in specialty baking stores, or on Amazon, can also be used as an added emulsifier in making this garlic dip.
 Mira, a molecular gastronomy blogger noted that Lecithin shouldn’t alter the taste if used in small quantities.